Key Takeaways

 Is Now a Good Time to Sell a Banksy Print?

 The Banksy print market has moved beyond its 2021 speculative peak and into a more disciplined phase.
-In 2025, total sales value has stabilised and average prices have modestly strengthened year-on-year, despite lower overall lot volume.
+In 2025, total sales value stabilised and average prices have modestly strengthened year-on-year, despite lower overall lot volume.
 Demand has consolidated around certified, recognisable works rather than broad-based momentum.

 This environment favours well-positioned prints brought to market with realistic pricing and clear documentation.
 Scarcity has become more pronounced as fewer owners are choosing to sell, but outcomes depend heavily on certification status, edition type, and imagery strength.

-What Drives Banksy Print Value?
+What Determines Banksy Print Value?

 The Banksy print market is structured around hierarchy.
 Iconic images function as pricing anchors, while less recognisable editions transact within narrower bands.
 Performance is driven less by volume and more by image recognition, certification, and supply discipline.